-5.4.04 Blocks A and B
+5.5.04 Blocks A and B

-Some categories and their problems will be given in Block A while the rest will be given in Block B. Once Block B has commenced, it will not be possible to go back and complete problems from Block A. For Block B, no information about the number of categories or the number of problems will be given until the problems are received at the beginning of the block.
+Some categories and their problems will be given in Block A while the rest will be given in Block B. During Block B, it will not be possible to go back and complete problems from Block A.

+For Block B, no information about the number of categories or the number of problems will be given until the problems are received at the beginning of the block.
 It is possible, however, that some of the problems in Block A will be useful in solving problems in Block B.

-However, for Block A, the categories will all contain 3 to 4 problems and will be as follows:
+However, for Block A, the categories will all contain 2 to 5 problems and will be as follows:

 - Two-dimensional problems

-- Data sorting
+- Data structures

-- Mathematical functions and scientific calculations
+- Scientific calculations

-- Word processing
+- Text processing

-5.4.05 Scoring Example
+5.5.05 Scoring Example

-Below is an example of how a team could score with the 1.5 multipliers.
+Below is an example of how a team could perform in the main challenge.
 The categories in Block B have been named E, F and G for now.
-Note: It is important to note that the number of categories in Block B, the number of problems for each category presented, the points assigned to each problem and the difficulty of each problem are for illustrative purposes only and are in no way an accurate representation of what will be presented at the Competition.
+It is important to mention that the number of categories in Block B, the number of problems for each category presented, the points assigned to each problem and the difficulty of each problem are for illustrative purposes only and are in no way an accurate representation of what will be presented at the Competition.